Japanese knotweed across Europe

 Regulations and guidelines:

-The EU has developed rules and policies for managing and controlling invasive alien species, including Japanese knotweed.
+The EU has developed rules and policies to manage and control invasive alien species, including Japanese knotweed.
 These regulations help to raise awareness of the issue and encourage action to prevent the spread of invasive species.

 Collaboration and partnerships: